 September is the perfect time to go travelling in my opinion.
-Italy is a great at this time of the year as the weather is still warm and generally the crowds are less.
+Italy is great at this time of the year as the weather is still warm and generally there are less crowds.

 I spent 3 nights in beautiful Verona solo.
 I was mainly working remotely, however I was able to explore the city in the mornings, during my lunch break and in the evenings.

 There are cheap one way flights from London and getting from Verona Airport to the city centre is easy – get the 199 bus to Verona Main Station for €6 and you will be there in around 15-20 minutes.
 From there, it’s another 10 or so minute walk to the Arena.
 I stayed at an airbnb in the middle of Piazza delle Erbe which was super easy to walk around the city.

 For lunch, I needed wifi to take some work calls so I headed to Emanuele Cafe.
 The staff were super nice and accommodating and the carbonara I had was delicious!

 In the evening, I headed to Antica Bottega del Vini for a glass of wine.

 For dinner, I headed to Hostaria Vecchia Fontanina.
 I had the prawn bigoli with some white wine.
 The bigoli is a Verona specialty pasta.

 When in Italy, you can’t say no to gelato and Grom is a reliable gelato spot to go to!